Depression in pregnancy

 Antidepressants and breastfeeding

-Women with symptoms of depression can often be reluctant to take medication, due to the fear of becoming dependant and possible effects if they are breastfeeding.
+Women with symptoms of depression can often be reluctant to take medication, due to the fear of becoming dependant.
+There is also some unqualified concern around taking antidepressants during pregnancy and the possible effects if you are breastfeeding.
 If you are prescribed antidepressants and you are breastfeeding, you should check with your GP that they are appropriate to take.
 Few adverse responses have been reported and, despite reports that antidepressants are safe while breastfeeding, the long-term effects of them on the baby are still unknown.

 NCT's helpline offers practical and emotional support in all areas of pregnancy, birth and early parenthood: 0300 330 0700.
 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.